 Looking for the best things to do and see in Boston?
-Here's my guide to the must visit historic landmarks and cultural attractions in Boston, for your bucket list.
+Here’s my guide to the must visit landmarks and attractions in Boston, for your bucket list.

 The country’s oldest city, Boston is steeped in American history.
 Boston played a pivotal role in the Revolutionary War.
 Boston’s sometimes called the “hub of the world” or the “cradle of liberty” because it was the source and inspiration for key ideas that shaped America.

 Boston is easy to get around and compact, making it perfect for travelers.
 The subway will take you wherever you need to go.
 And Boston’s very walkable.